National Family Caregivers Month

-This November, during National Family Caregivers Month, we honor all of these contributions.
-PDF is here to lend support and provide resources for care partners and loved ones.
-This November, here are a few ideas for you or someone in your Parkinson’s care network:.
+During November, National Family Caregivers Month, and all year long, PDF honors these contributions, and is here to lend support and provide resources.
+Here are a few ideas for you or someone in your care network:

 - Tell us what you need: Are you a caregiver or a loved one to a person with Parkinson’s?
 We want to learn more about your journey, so we can better support it.
 We invite you to take our 10-question survey here.
 We’ll base future programs on your feedback.

-- Get practical tips: Take advantage of PDF’s free educational webinar on Tuesday, November 20, "Cognitive Issues: Advice for Parkinson's Care Partners," which will provide tips for coping with the varied cognitive changes that may arise in PD and our library of online seminars designed just for care partners and loved ones.
+- Get practical tips: Take advantage of our webinar on"Cognitive Issues: Advice for Parkinson's Care Partners," which provides tips for coping with the varied cognitive changes that may arise in PD and our library of online seminars designed just for care partners and loved ones.